How do you keep your house, possessions, and loved ones safe in your new German home? Find out your options for home insurance in Germany.

 - How to choose your home insurance in Germany

-- How to make a home contents insurance claim in Germany
+- How to make a home insurance claim in Germany

 - Canceling a contract or changing provider

 - Making a complaint about a home insurance company in Germany

 - Holiday home insurance in Germany

 Looking to protect your home in Germany?
 Luko is a home insurance provider which will find the perfect policy plan for you.
 With expat-friendly staff, choosing your level of coverage is simple and only takes a few minutes.
 Make your home extra secure with Luko.

 There are three general types of home insurance in Germany.
 These are:

 - Home contents insurance (Hausratversicherung) which covers movable belongings such as furniture, clothing, jewelry, and equipment

 - Building insurance, or homeowners insurance (Wohngebäudeversicherung) which covers the fixed property such as walls, floors, ceilings and fitted units